YipLi-kktkt/PreludeOfMe/content/authors/admin/_index.md

 ## About Me

-Yip is a Master of astrophysics.
-Her research interests include numerical simulation, high-energy astrophysics and extrogalaxies.
-She developed resonanting simulation code of supernova remnant.
+_Yip_ is currently in her Gap year at HangZhou, China.
+She completed her graduate study at Nanjing University in 2023.
+Her research interests as a astrophysicist on <mark>interstellar medium</mark> and <mark>high-energy astrophysics</mark>.
+She developed scattering simulation code of supernova remnant.

+# She engages in improving academic skills as a mordern international astrophysicist, meanwhile in traveling, volunteering friend's workshop.